yangliunewyork/StockPicker/README.md

 * Step 3: scrape information from different websites/data sources.
 * Step 4: Apply investment strategy to pick good tickers.
 The good tickers will be stored in `goodstocks.txt` file.

+`data_collector` is the folder which store data collectors for different APIs/websites.
+Whenver you need scrap a new website/API, just add a data collecto for it.
+Stock information will be stored in instance of `Stock` model which defined in `Stock.py`.

 The script is not fast due to that `yfinance` has an internal rate limit control.

 Most websites have rate limit control as well, so our script will never be fast.
 But, it doesn't matter as good stock doesn't change to bad stock within one day.